-The extended two-queen lodge room is a good choice for a family of four or tive.
-It has the same amenities as the standard two-queen room plus an additional 75 square-feet of space and a pull-out sofa bed.
-The rooms also have a mini fridge and some suites have microwaves, which come in handy for making simple breakfasts and snacks.
+The extended two-queen lodge room is a good choice for a family of four or five.
+It has the same amenities as the standard two-queen room, plus an additional 75 square-feet of space and a pull-out sofa bed.
+Some of the suites have microwaves, which come in handy for making simple breakfasts and snacks.
 If you’d prefer one of these suites be sure to ask when you make your reservations.

-Note: They’re planning to remodel some of the cottages to create multi-room cabins–perfect for large families and multi-generation trips.
-I’m dreaming of returning with our whole family once those cottages are finished.
+Note: They’ve recently remodeled some of the cottages to create multi-room cabins, which are another great choice for large families and multi-generation trips.
+I’m dreaming of returning with our whole family to experience one of these.

 Wintertime is an excellent season to visit Yosemite.
 The crowds and traffic are a lot thinner.
-And of course everything looks a little more magical coated in a dusting of fresh snow.
+And of course everything looks a magical coated in fresh snow.

-Note: Our December visit meant we got to experience some special holiday time activities like gingerbread workshops, ornament or cookie decorating classes.
+Our December visit meant we got to experience holiday time activities like gingerbread workshops and ornament and cookie decorating classes.
 There’s also a kids dinner with Santa and a reading by Mrs. Claus of ‘Twas The Night Before Christmas.

-My Advice: I actually recommend that families plan a day or two more than they think they need for the park to make sure they experience everything the resort has to offer.
+My Advice: I actually recommend booking a day or two more than you think you want for the park to make sure you have time to experience everything the resort has to offer.

-Dining: Tenaya’s timbered lodge vibe carries over to all five of its onsite restaurants.
-Embers is an intimate adults-only dining room with a large fireplace at its center.
-I will surely visit when I return with my husband.
-Sierra, Jackalope’s Bar & Grill and Timberloft Pizzeria are casual and ideal for families.
-They all have kids menus.
+Tenaya’s timbered lodge vibe carries over to all five of its restaurants.
+Sierra, Jackalope’s Bar & Grill and Timberloft Pizzeria are casual and all have kids menus.
 Portions in all three are pretty big; if your kids don’t do kids menus, they can definitely share entrees.

 In winter you can order bar items and food at the ice skating rink (use the phone at the entrance to the rink).
 For a real treat you can also buy s’mores kits and toast the marshmallows outside next to the rink.

 My Advice: The room service here is fantastic!
-Start one of your days with it as a super fun way to treat the family to something special.
+Start one of your days with breakfast in bed as a super fun way to treat the family to something special.

-Spa: Adults should take advantage of Tenaya Lodge’s 10,000-square-foot Ascent Spa with its indulgent facials and body treatments.
-You can detox in one of the spacious dry saunas or steam rooms or take a yoga class, too.
-I can confidently say this was the best resort spa treatment I’ve had.
-And I was also excited to see they also Mommy ‘N’ Me sessions.
-My daughter and I tried this in Puerto Rico last summer and it has become one of our favorite things to do together on vacation.
-We will definitely check it out when we return!
+I was excited to see they also have Mommy ‘N’ Me sessions.
+My daughter and I tried this in Puerto Rico a few years ago and it has become one of our favorite things to do together on vacation.
+We will definitely schedule one of these when we return!